au-nlp/project-milestone-p2-group-10/README.md

 ## Datasets

-We will use the **SPoRC (Spotify Podcast Corpus)** dataset provided in the course.
+We use the **SPoRC (Spotify Podcast Corpus)** dataset provided in the course.
 It contains a large collection of podcast transcripts across multiple genres and formats, making it suitable for studying topic transitions and conversational structures.
 The dataset includes thousands of episodes with diverse lengths and metadata such as podcast title, genre, and episode duration.
 No additional datasets are used.

 ## Methods

 Our analytical pipeline consists of four main stages: segmentation, topic modeling, graph construction, and visualization.

 In the **segmentation phase**, podcast transcripts will be divided into coherent topical segments based on similarity between two *blocks* of sentences (e.g., $`k=5`$ sentences *before* a gap vs. $`k=5`$ sentences *after*).
 It will find gaps where the "topic" of the preceding block is most different from the "topic" of the following block, then finds the deepest "valleys" in *that* graph.
 This is what we call `neuralTextTiling` algorithm.
-For the puropose of segmenting text into sentences or other semantic units, we used a transformer based model called SaT(Segment Any Text) from wtpsplit library.
+For the purpose of segmenting text into sentences or other semantic units, we used a transformer based model called SaT(Segment Any Text) from wtpsplit library.
 Sentence embeddings are obtained using Sentence-BERT (“all-mpnet-base-v2”), and cosine similarity between consecutive embeddings will be used to detect topical boundaries.
 Three segmentation strategies will be explored: fixed threshold segmentation, where a similarity cutoff determines when a new topic begins, and adaptive segmentation, which detects boundaries using local minima in smoothed similarity curves.
 And finally our `neuralTextTiling` method which we decided to use for the project.

 In the **topic modeling phase**, each segment will be assigned a topic label using BERTopic, which clusters embeddings and generates interpretable topic names.
 We will also experiment with alternatives such as FASTopic, which has been shown to improve topic coherence and computational efficiency.
 If time allows, we may also explore using large language models (LLMs) to refine or evaluate topic labels for interpretability and alignment with human perception.